MIT-Tab/black-rod/README.md

 Recommend setting up on Linux, macOS, or WSL.
 Windows can be problematic.
-Below assumes some basic installs (python, pip, venv, node, npm)
+Below assumes some basic installs (python, pip, venv, node, npm, pyenv)

 ##### Clone the repository
 ```bash